-All duo-servo drum brakes are designed to self-adjust when backing up only if the following conditions are met:
+All duo-servo drum brakes are designed to self-adjust when backing up only under the following conditions:

-- If there is a large enough gap between the secondary brake shoe and brake drum.
+- There is a large enough gap between the secondary brake shoe and the brake drum.

-- if the parts that make up the self-adjusting mechanism are operating properly.
+- The parts that make up the self-adjusting mechanism are operating correctly.

-When servicing vehicles with duo-servo drum brakes it is important to make sure all parts are lubricated and installed correctly.
+When servicing vehicles with duo-servo drum brakes, it is essential to make sure all parts are lubricated and installed correctly.

 Often times FWD vehicles have non-servo drum brakes.
 As a result, the most distinguishing feature of a non-servo drum brake is the location of the anchor pin.
 For example, the anchor pin on non-servo drum brakes is at the bottom of the backing plate.